-Other Direct Costs include supplies (e.g. paper and pencils), computer time, per diem, printing, public relations, etc. This should be an estimate of costs incurred over the life of the project as a lump sum, not per item.
+Other Direct Costs include supplies (e.g., paper and pencils), computer time, per diem, printing, public relations, etc. This should be an estimate of costs incurred over the life of the project as a lump sum, not per item.

-Capital Outlay & Equipment Costs includes any equipment or other expenditures (e.g., water purchases, sampling equipment, fencing materials).
-Please list anticipated costs for individual major expenditures in excess of \$1000.00, all other materials/equipment in this section can be summarized as a lump sum by material (i.e. fencing materials \$750.00, backhoe rental \$100.00/hr for 25 hours = \$2500.00).
+Capital Outlay & Equipment Costs includes any equipment or other expenditures (e.g., equipment, materials).
+Please list anticipated costs for individual major expenditures in excess of \$1,000.00, all other materials/equipment in this section can be summarized as a lump sum by material (i.e., fencing materials \$750.00, backhoe rental \$100.00/hr. for 25 hours = \$2,500.00).